MARIAASH100/ActiveMatter/README.md

 # ActiveMatter
 We used MATLAB and Python to investigate the motion of active matter modeled by Hexbug robots.
 The study explores self-alignment in various arenas, the emergence of collective alignment as more Hexbugs are introduced, and the impact of symmetric and asymmetric barriers on their behavior.
+## Errors
+The error estimation in our analysis accounts for Gaussian errors in the determination of particle center points, as particles are identified by fitting circles around them.
+The radius of these circles serves as the basis for error estimation, and we chose one standard deviation of the radius as the error in both $\Delta$x and $\Delta$y =>  $\Delta$x = $\Delta$y = 1σ f the radius.
+While this approach might slightly overestimate the errors, further refinement and validation are needed.
+All additional errors were handled using standard indirect error propagation methods to ensure consistency in the analysis.
+The error in time was estimated based on the frame rate of the video(fps) Δt=1/fps. fps), with the time error taken as the reciprocal of the frame rate
 ## find_pixel_zise.m
 This code is applicable for all analyses and is used to define regions or points of interest within a video using pixel-based selection.
 By manually selecting the top-left and bottom-right corners of the region of interest (ROI), it identifies the area in pixels and allows further calculations for radii or other measurements.
 Additionally, this process establishes a relationship between pixel dimensions and real-world units, such as centimeters, enabling accurate interpretations and scaling of objects like an arena or other features within the video.
 In this context, the columns represent the X-coordinates, and the rows represent the Y-coordinates, with the region starting from the top-left corner of the frame, designated as the origin (0, 0).